-Uniforms can be purchased at School Belles (www.schoolbelles.com, code #S0718).
+Our preferred vendor for uniform sales is School Belles (www.schoolbelles.com, code #S0718).
 Coey's Closet in Shorewood is also a local option that sells some of our uniform items.
+If you choose to purchase uniform items from other vendors, you risk having to purchase a uniform item twice if it doesn't match our vendor's exact look.